moeabraham/soccerdataapi/ReadME.md

 ☐ Screenshot(s): ![screenshot]![screenshot](./image1.png)
 ☐ Getting Started: https://moeabraham.github.io/module-1-proj/

-☐ Future Enhancements: Functioning Local Storage/ Carousel.
+☐ Future Enhancements:
+-fix some of the unresponsive club logos
+-add more styling for the page

 Note: Don't underestimate the value of a well crafted README.md.
 The README.mdintroduces your project to prospective employers and forms their first impression of your work!